 Leave a Following Distance

 You aren’t going to get there any faster by tailgating the vehicle in front of you.
-You should leave a following distance of several seconds between you and the car in front of you.
+You should leave the following distance of several seconds between you and the car in front of you.
 The vehicle in front of you might stop quickly without warning, and you need time to slow down or stop.

 Nevada law says that you must be able to stop if the vehicle in front of you stops in the road.
 If there’s a sudden accident, you need time to stop your vehicle to avoid a pileup.
 Leaving a large margin of error gives you time to react to unexpected events that occur on the road.
 When time is on your side, you have more time to stop your vehicle and take other measures to avoid an accident.